I don’t believe in chance.

 Beneful, that beautiful dark brown coat of fur is YOU!

-Last week, I, as a band ambassador, had the privilege of touring Beneful in St. Louis with nine other blogges.
+Last week, as a brand ambassador, I had the privilege of touring Beneful in St. Louis with nine other bloggers.

 I had the honor of meeting the incredible human beings who make my pet their passion.

 I want you to know that I felt at home from the moment I stood in front of the Purina Tower and met Lorie.